shopware/docs/products/extensions/b2b-suite/guides/storefront/product-search.md

 {% endraw %}

-### Elasticsearch
+## Elasticsearch

-While using Elasticsearch you have to enable the variants filter in the filter menu of the basic settings to show all variants in the product search.
+While using Elasticsearch, you have to enable the variants filter in the filter menu of the basic settings to show all variants in the product search.

 ![ProductSearchOptions](/.gitbook/assets/product-search-options.png)